ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 Selecting the right branch is important since 4.9.x is not developed actively except for security issues. ~~The other options is to check the 5.x branches but it is not a pre-requisite to do a check about the code if it exists in ClassicPress.
 The backport script will create a branch with the changeset.
 A test will be done about change to check if it is supported.
 Some times  manual changes are required.~~

 1. ***Documenting***
 Properly written supporting documentation for the changeset is important.
-This will guide the mainatainers to evaluate the tests, consider the challenges the changeset seeks to solve or if the problem exists in ClassicPress posing a problem to the users.
+This will guide the maintainers to evaluate the tests, consider the challenges the changeset seeks to solve or if the problem exists in ClassicPress posing a problem to the users.

 ***Note:*** ClassicPress seeks to improve the exisiting code quality, the documentation and tests.
 This might result in some delays in merging a pull request for merging.